 Figure 11.
-Insertion of the needle into the gas vial through the rubber septum
+Insertion of the needle into a gas vial through the rubber septum.
+Note: Actual gas vials used by NEON may look different than in the picture

-- h) SAMPLE CONSERVATIVE TRACER: Remove the 2-way stopcock.
+- h) SAMPLE CONSERVATIVE TRACER: Remove the 1-way stopcock.
 Hold syringe upright and expel remaining air from the syringe (Pushing air through the filter can cause the filter to rupture).
 Attach a 25 mm/ 0.45 μm filter capsule onto the syringe.
 Rinse the 60 mL bottle with 5 mLs of filtered sample twice.
-Filter the remaining syringe sample (~35 mLs) into the bottle.
-Be sure the bottle is labeled with station number (DXX), stream ID, date (YYYYMMDD), and syringe number.
+Filter the remaining syringe sample (~30 mLs) into the bottle.
+Be sure the bottle is labeled with sampleID (site ID.date (YYYYMMDD).bottleID).
+BottleID should match the syringe IDs.
 Repeat for all syringes. - i) DISCARD filter and replace stopcock on each syringe. - j) Additional data to collect: 30 stream wetted width measurements evenly spaced throughout the reach, between Station 1 and Station 4 (e.g. 10 wetted width measurements between station 1 and 2, 10 measurements between station 2 and 3 and 10 measurements between station 3 and 4) completed at the end of each injection. - 5) Troubleshooting - a) Diffuser: If no bubbles are coming out of diffuser plate, then check 1) tank is turned on and regulator is open and 2) all tubing connections.
-Apply SNOOP (or soapy water) to the tube connections and watch for bubbles, which indicate a gas leak. - b) Pump: If the pump is not working or is not working correctly: - Check battery charge and try another battery.
+Apply SNOOP (or soapy water) to the tube connections and watch for bubbles, which indicate a gas leak. - b) Pump: If the pump is not working or is not working correctly: - i) Check battery charge and try another battery.
 It is always a good precaution to bring an extra battery with you to the field with you even if it is not fully charged.
 If changing the battery changes the pump rate, it is a battery problem.
 If changing the battery doesn't affect the rate, check to make sure all wires are well connected. - ii) Ensure pump thumbscrews are securely tightened. - iii) Refer to pump user's manual.